jorisvandenbossche/course-python-data/notebooks/pandas_05_groupby_operations.md

 df.groupby('Embarked').size()
 ```

-Another way to obtain such counts, is to use the Series `value_counts` method:
+Another way to obtain such counts, is to use the Series `value_counts` method (which additionally sorts from most to least occurring group):

 ```{code-cell} ipython3
 df['Embarked'].value_counts()